Who Owns Photos and Videos Posted on Facebook or Twitter?

-Well, it depends on what you mean as “own.”
+Well, it depends on what you mean by “own.”
 Under copyright law, unless there is an agreement to the contrary or the photograph or video is shot as part of your job, a copyright to a photograph generally belongs to the creator.
 As the copyright owner, you own the exclusive rights to display, copy, use, produce, distribute and perform your creation as you see fit and approve.
-As the subject of the photograph, you have a right to publicity – which allows you to get paid for the commercial use of your name, likeness or voice.
+As the subject of the photograph, you have a right to publicity, which allows you to get paid for the commercial use of your name, likeness or voice.

 But what happens when you decide to post that picture on the Internet – perhaps on Facebook or Twitter (using Twitpic), or some other social network or photo-sharing site?